yanis112/SOTA_machine_learning/README.md

 * **BifRefNet**: A State-of-the-Art Background Removal Model
 	+ [BifRefNet](https://huggingface.co/spaces/ZhengPeng7/BiRefNet_demo) 🕊️ (free) is a highly performant background removal model that achieves high accuracy on various images.

+### Object Detection: State-of-the-Art Technology 🎯

+**YOLO v9**: Next-Generation Object Detection
+* YOLO v9 🔒 (private/paid) represents the latest in the YOLO series, pushing the boundaries of object detection with improved accuracy and speed.
+This version continues the legacy of YOLO by offering real-time object detection suitable for a wide range of applications, from autonomous vehicles to real-time video analytics.
+It maintains the balance between performance and computational efficiency, making it a go-to solution for developers needing high-speed, accurate detection systems.

+### Image Segmentation: Cutting-Edge Models 🖼️✂️

+**Segment Anything 2 (SAM2)**: Advanced Visual Segmentation for Images and Videos
+* [Segment Anything 2 (SAM2)](https://github.com/facebookresearch/segment-anything-2) 🕊️ (free) by Facebook is a powerful tool for visual segmentation tasks.
+This model builds on the original SAM by extending its capabilities to video, allowing for real-time, interactive segmentation in both images and videos.
+SAM2 uses a transformer-based architecture optimized for efficiency and high performance across various visual domains, making it suitable for applications requiring promptable segmentation and tracking.

 **Audio-based Models** 🎧
 ----------------------